jumperexchange/jumper-exchange/docs/coding-style-guide.md

 ## Overview

-Guideilnes are based on few principles:
+Guidelines are based on few principles:

 1. Explicit is better than Implicit
 2. Clear is better than Clever